Is it time to sell your home to something larger or smaller?

 If you’re ready to sell your current home, most likely you’ve got a current mortgage.
 So, what does that mean for you?
 How does it work to sell a home with a mortgage?
 Here are a few things to think about.

-Know Your Equity - equity is the amount of money you'll earn on your current home at the time of the sale.
-If you're going to purchase a new home, you can use the equity in your current house to help fund your new house.
+Equity is the amount of money you’ll earn on your current home at the time of the sale.
+If you’re going to purchase a new home, you can use the equity in your current house to help fund your new house.
 Lots of people who are buying and selling a home at the same time figure the equity from their current property into the payment for their future house.
-You might even be able to get more house for the same monthly payment you currently have - it just depends on the numbers.
+You might even be able to get more house for the same monthly payment you currently have.
+It just depends on the numbers.

-Contingency Sale - if you are buying and selling at the same time, it will typically be a contingent sale.
+If you are buying and selling at the same time, it will typically be a contingent sale.
 This means, when you put an offer in on a home you want to purchase, you make a rule that says you need to sell your current home before you can move forward with your new home.
-While this is a less appealing offer than someone who puts in without contingency, it is a pretty typical type of offer.
-If you don't put a contingency on your offer, you might have to carry two loans at the same time - at least until your current home sells.
+This is a pretty typical offer.
+But it is a less appealing offer than someone who puts in without contingency.
+If you don’t put a contingency on your offer, you might have to carry two loans at the same time – at least until your current home sells.

-While this might sound daunting, your real estate agent and your lender can help you navigate the housing market with no problems!
-That's what they are there for.
-So, if you're ready to size up or size-down on your current home, contact us!
-We'd love to help you sell a home with a mortgage and find you the perfect new space for your family.
+It might sound daunting, but your real estate agent and your lender can help you navigate the housing market with no problems!
+That’s what they are there for.
+So, if you’re ready to size up or size-down on your current home, contact us!
+We’d love to help you sell a home with a mortgage and find you the perfect new space for your family.